qwertyquerty/pypresence/README.md

 Creates the class ready for usage.

 * `client_id`: OAuth2 App ID  (found at https://discordapp.com/developers/applications/me) [string]
 * `pipe`: Pipe that should be used to connect to the Discord client.
-Defaults to 0, can be 0-9.
+Defaults to 0, can be 0-9. [int]

 ----------